frasermarlow/singer-getting-started/README.md

 The first time you connect you will be presented with a warning message along these lines:

 > The authenticity of host '18.216.66.8 (18.216.66.8)' can't be established.

 > ECDSA key fingerprint is SHA256:2y7Vd/v03zQ5vG6q8ejyAPLgDvFYqxYLqhhaS92n+5Y.

 > Are you sure you want to continue connecting (yes/no)?

 This is what we expect, as the secure connection has never been established before.
-Simply type in ‘yes’ and proceed.
+Simply type in ‘_yes_’ and proceed.

 Quick tip on PC:  The steps above are great for connecting to your server once.
 Since you will likely be connecting often, I suggest setting this up as a shortcut.